-A computed tomography (CT) scan, commonly referred to as a CAT scan, is a type of X-ray that produces cross-sectional images of a specific part of the body.
+A CT scan, commonly referred to as a CAT scan, is a type of X-ray that produces cross-sectional images of a specific part of the body.
 In the case of a lumbar spine CT scan, your doctor can see a cross-section of your lower back.
 The scanning machine circles the body and sends images to a computer monitor, where they are reviewed by a technician.

 The lumbar portion of the spine is a common area where back problems occur.
-The lumbar spine is the lowest portion of your spine, and is made up of five vertebral bones, including the sacrum and the coccyx (tailbone).
+The lumbar spine is the lowest portion of your spine.
+It’s made up of five vertebral bones.
+Below the lumbar spine is the sacrum and below the sacrum is the coccyx (tailbone).
 Large blood vessels, nerves, tendons, ligaments, and cartilage are also part of the lumbar spine.

-A CT scan is one of many imaging tests your doctor may use to investigate problems with your spine, such as pain due to injuries, disease, or infection.
+A CT scan is one of many imaging tests your doctor may use to investigate problems with your spine.
+This includes pain due to injuries, disease, or infection.

 - back pain accompanied by fever